JSTOR-Labs/plant-humanities/Banana.md

 <var data-primary="map"></var>
 <var data-map title="Hartenkamp, Holland" data-center="Q18771183" data-zoom="6.5"></var>

-It was not until the nineteenth century with the developments of steamships and refrigeration, however, that the banana would become a major global trade commodity.
+It was not until the nineteenth century with the developments of steamships and refrigeration, however, that the <![endif]--> the Central and South American banana would become a major global trade commodity.
 Thanks to these innovations, bananas began pouring into American cities after the Civil War.
 In Reconstruction America, bananas became increasingly popular as they were seen as a healthy and affordable commodity.
 Eventually, small-scale, independent cultivation was consolidated and replaced by large-scale production conglomerates, such as the United Fruit Company (UFC).
 Conglomerates like the UFC focused on cultivation practices and varietals that were easier to ship, more profitable, and desired by consumers.
 Overtime, one selected mutation of one banana cultivar in particular came to dominate the market, the Gros Michel, thanks to its hardy peel and sweet taste.
 Monocultures of Gros Michel swiftly supplanted most other banana cultivars in Latin America produced for the American and European markets.
 <var data-primary="image"></var>
 <var data-image id="LOC image" title="Banana Cart in New York City, 1902, courtesy of the Library of Congress" data-fit="cover" data-url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/docs/images/Banana_Cart_NYC_1902_LOC.jpg" data-region=""></var>